 "And now it has."
 Blackburn sounded utterly defeated.

 "And nobody was placed in any danger, even for a moment.
 The only person who was harmed was you.
 This proves the precautions are adequate, that we are not dependant on one potion as they've so often implied.
 I don't think they'll want to draw too much attention to it.
 It can be too easily used to refute everything they've been saying."

 "I don't think I can handle this being debated publicly."
 Blackburn's voice was shaky.

 "Hopefully, you won't have to.
 Try not to worry about it, Lydia; the stress isn't good for you.
 Just take the rest of the day off and go to bed.
 And that isn't advice, it's an instruction.
-You're in no fit state to be teaching, physically or emotionally."
+You're in no fit state to be teaching, not physically or emotionally."
 A smile entered her voice as she added, "and if I remember correctly, you've some difficult classes this afternoon."

 "Yes, but preferably once you've had a proper rest and are feeling a whole lot better than you do right now."